CurryTang/LLMGNN/README.md

 ## Notes
-In the beginning, I tried to maintain a good coding style 😇, but later on, due to my mental state before the deadline, I failed 😓.
 I'll optimize the code structure when I have more time ⏳.